lambdacogito/lambdacogito.github.io/content/_posts/2023-05-27-kr-and-lgm-part1.md

-in natural language field, especially with Large Language Models like GPT-4 and LLaMA series, inspires us that neural networks (NNs) with Attention mechanism are efficient at condensing information and logics encoded in sequential tokens [?].
+in natural language field, especially with Large Language Models like GPT-4 and LLaMA series, inspires us that neural networks (NNs) with Attention mechanism are efficient at condensing information and logics encoded in sequential tokens [1].
 However these models still remain as black box to uncover the inner representation of learned knowledge.
 The main reason comes from the token vectorization and high dimensional nature of neural networks with a vast amount (tens to hundreds of billions) of parameters and deep layers.

+**Hypothesis-1**.
+LLM illustrates the capability to absorb world knowledge as well as reasonable logics, because it masters not the world knowledge per se, but the rules of knowledge organization in natural languages.

 We can imagine there is a higher dimensional space that absorbs and masters the token occurrence patterns as vectors, also with their computational relations as